← MANAGING AGENTS

 No license.
 No exam.
 No oversight.

-Halstead Management manages 197 buildings containing an estimated 14,000 units worth of residential real estate — and needs no state license to do so.
+Halstead Management is the HPD managing agent of record for 185 buildings containing roughly 17,000 residential units — and needs no state license to do so.
 In Florida, a Community Association Manager must pass a state exam, carry a bond, and complete continuing education.
 In New York, there is no equivalent requirement.

 This means there is no government body you can complain to about Halstead's management.
 No disciplinary board.
 No public complaint registry.
 No performance standards.
-The 1,042 Class C violations across their portfolio — conditions HPD classifies as immediately hazardous to life and health — trigger no regulatory consequence for the managing agent.
-A firm can exceed the industry average for hazardous violations across nearly 200 buildings and face zero professional accountability.
+The 1,066 Class C violations across their portfolio — conditions HPD classifies as immediately hazardous to life and health — trigger no regulatory consequence for the managing agent.
+A firm can carry this many hazardous violations across nearly 200 buildings and face zero professional accountability.

 See all 100+ regulatory gaps →